Scholarship Fund

 VOLUNTEER Opportunities

-The committee meets approximately ten times a year and is charged with the administration of the Scholarship Fund, including maintaining contact with: educational institutions receiving awards from the Scholarship Fund; Vancity Community Foundation, which administers the funds; clubs, individuals, and associations that donate to the fund; as well as with students receiving awards.
+The committee meets approximately ten times a year by Zoom and is charged with the administration of the Scholarship Fund, including maintaining contact with: educational institutions receiving awards from the Scholarship Fund; Vancity Community Foundation, which administers the funds; clubs, individuals, and associations that donate to the fund; as well as with students receiving awards.

 A familiarity with administrative practices, good computer skills, and a willingness to work with others are assets that are needed.
 Knowledge of non-profits, streamlining processes, or fundraising would also be beneficial.